Covered passages: from Palais-Royal to Great Boulevards

 Covid-19 Informations :

-Not recommended.
-The Palais-Royal is closed.
-The galleries and passages are open, but some shops are closed.
+This circuit is again accessible.
+The galleries and passages are open, however some shops may still be closed.